 If, after two weeks, you or your child continues to experience symptoms of threadworms, you should seek advice from your doctor.

-Threadworms are very difficult to avoid, though there are number of preventative measures you can take to protect yourself and your family.
+Threadworms are very difficult to avoid, though there are a number of preventative measures you can take to protect yourself and your family.

 Everyone in your household should be made aware of the risks of infection and uphold strong personal hygiene.
 You should avoid sharing towels and utensils until the infection has been cleared.